 II.
 “Ah Herté Mine” explores the mysterious fragility of “deep” love.
 Triplets against duplets and frequent modal shifts depict the poet’s attempt to find his footing in this new territory.
 Keats had relationships with other women previously, but his affection for Fanny impacted him quite differently.

 III.
 “Credo” is a Passacaglia (a slow tune written over a repeating bass figure).
-Bell tones reminiscent of the Winchester Chimes in London are incorporated throughout the piano part.
+Bell tones reminiscent of the Westminster Chimes in London are incorporated throughout the piano part.
 The vocal line is intended to resemble the piety of Gregorian chant.

 IV.
 This ABA-form movement entitled “Pleasures,” begins and ends with a lilting expression of utter joy and delight.
 The B-section is a love duet between the piano and voice, built on a 16th-note ostinato (heard in the inner voices of the piano) representing Keats’ passionate heartbeat.
 A variation on this same ostinato returns in the final movement as Keats’ vital organs strive to continue functioning.